tpaschalis/patron/docs/other/Reliability.md

 ## Retry Pattern

-Retry accepts a function with a specific signature:
+Retry accepts a function with the following signature:

 ```go
 type Action func() (interface{}, error)
 ```

-and retries the action for a configurable amount of retries with a specific fixes time interval.
+and retries the action for a configurable amount of retries with a specific fixed time interval between them.